MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 capabilities of it through the item `KEY: Fnet`.
 This includes fast travel, viewing the region maps with quest markers, installing dataprobes, getting Fnet in-game locations and progressing the quest `Probe-fessional`.
 After Chapter 2 you will also not receive the `Blade License`
 This means you cannot raise your Blade Lvl and are therefore unable to complete the quest `Blade Level Basics`.
-You also cannot interact with Blade Terminals, including the relocated L Shop, the mission terminal, the shop terminals, and the Blade Barracks terminal.
+You also cannot interact with Blade Terminals, the mission terminal, the shop terminals, and the Blade Barracks terminal.

 ### Early Game
 After completing Chapter 3, you can no longer progress in the story until you find both your `KEY: Fnet` and your first `KEY: Progressive License` (Blade License).